Featured site: Add to your normal language learning program with a few 1:1 lessons from iTalki with a native speaker of that language

 If you're feeling scared at this point and don't want to turn on autofill, that's fine - and if you want to make absolutely certain it's turned off, we have a separate article about how to turn off Firefox autofill.

-But if you decide you're OK with the security risks and want to proceed with turning on autofill for Firefox, here's how to do it.
+If you decide the convenience of autofill outweighs the security risks and want to proceed with turning on autofill for Firefox, here's how to do it.

 1. Go to Firefox settings